Updated March 17, 2026 · By Jake Embers

 When I first started grilling five years ago, I thought I knew what I wanted.
 I walked into Home Depot, saw a shiny stainless steel gas grill on sale for $299, and figured I'd solved my outdoor cooking problems.
 Three months later, after burning countless burgers and producing the blandest chicken I'd ever tasted, I realized I had no idea what I was doing.

 That gas grill taught me an important lesson: the type of grill you choose shapes everything about your BBQ journey.
-Each style - charcoal, gas, and pellet - has distinct strengths and weaknesses that make them better suited for different cooking styles, budgets, and lifestyles.
+Each style has distinct strengths and weaknesses that make them better suited for different cooking styles, budgets, and lifestyles.

 Understanding Charcoal Grills

-Charcoal grilling is where BBQ began, and there's a reason pitmasters swear by it.
+Charcoal grilling is where BBQ began.
+There's a reason pitmasters swear by it.
 When you light real wood charcoal, you're creating intense, radiant heat that sears meat beautifully while imparting that unmistakable smoky flavor that gas simply can't match.

 How Charcoal Grills Work

 Charcoal grills use either briquettes or lump charcoal as fuel.
 You light the charcoal, let it burn until it's covered in white ash (usually 15-20 minutes), then spread it out for cooking.
-The key is managing airflow - more oxygen means hotter fire, less oxygen means cooler temperatures.
+The key is managing airflow through the bottom and top vents.

-I prefer lump charcoal over briquettes because it burns hotter, produces less ash, and doesn't contain the chemical binders that briquettes use.
+I prefer lump charcoal over briquettes because it burns hotter, produces less ash, and doesn't contain chemical binders.
 Sure, it costs more, but the flavor difference is noticeable, especially on steaks and burgers.

 Temperature Control and Cooking Methods

 Here's where charcoal gets tricky for beginners.
-Temperature control requires practice and attention.
 You can't just turn a dial like with gas.
 Instead, you adjust vents, move coals around, and add more fuel as needed.

 My biggest early mistake was not learning the two-zone setup.
 I'd spread coals evenly and wonder why my thick pork chops were charred outside and raw inside.
 Once I mastered indirect heat, my charcoal game improved dramatically.